 You will develop critical skills to examine these kinds of issues in a critical and analytical way, to the highest academic standards.
 This course is just right for you if you can cope with radical and challenging ideas – regardless of whether or not you have any religious beliefs of your own.

-We follow the Edexcel Religious Studies specification and study the Philosophy of Religion and Ethics options.
-There are two written papers at AS Level and two at A2 Level.
+We take the OCR Religious Studies specification and study the Philosophy of Religion, Religion and Ethics and Judaism options.
+There are three written papers at the end of the U6 year.
 There is no coursework.